Loading...

 His clinical negligence experience involves a wide range of areas including accident and emergency, care of the elderly, dentistry, general practice, general surgery, gynaecology, obstetrics, ophthalmology, orthopaedic and spinal surgery, nephrology, nursing and urology.

-Oliver’s personal injury work includes all aspects of occupiers' and employers' liability, road traffic accidents, highway, sports injury and Animals Act cases and harassment in the workplace.
+Oliver’s personal injury work includes all aspects of occupiers' and employers' liability, road traffic accidents, highway, sports injury and Animals Act cases.
 The majority of his clients have suffered brain and/or serious orthopaedic and/or psychiatric injuries.

 Oliver is part of the firm’s asbestos team.
 He is noted in the 2021 Legal 500 for specialising in mesothelioma claims.